 Over-the-Counter Shoe Inserts

 These over-the-counter shoe inserts are pre-made insoles that you buy and slip immediately into your shoes.
 You can find them at grocery stores, pharmacies, and a few other places.
 Their fit is based on the size of your feet.
 Fancier models might have special padding or extra support in particular areas to help with arch or heel soreness.
-Their main purpose is to cushion and support minor foot issues.
+Their main purpose is to cushion and support minor foot problems.

 Over-the-counter shoe inserts tend to come as a few different kinds: arch supports, basic insoles, heel liners, and foot cushions.
 Arch supports help stabilize an uncomfortable arch.
 Insoles offer extra padding and shock absorption.
 Heel liners help cup the heel and pad the back of the foot.
 Foot cushions provide a layer of protection between your feet and your shoes to alleviate friction.
 None of these require a prescription to use, and none are truly customizable, even though some ads may make that claim.